themonsterdev/reverse-engineering/docs/injector.md

 	printf("[+]Succesfully reset virtual protect (0x%08x).\n\n", lpflOldProtect);

 	// GetProcAddress
-	HMODULE hModuleKernel32 = LoadLibraryA("kernel32");
+	HMODULE hModuleKernel32 = LoadLibrary("kernel32");
 	if (hModuleKernel32 == 0)
 	{
 		printf("[!]Failed to load module kernel32\n");
 		CloseHandle(hProcess);
 		return FALSE;
 	}
-	LPTHREAD_START_ROUTINE addrLoadLibrary = (LPTHREAD_START_ROUTINE)GetProcAddress(
-		hModuleKernel32,
-		"LoadLibraryA"
-	);
+	// Getting LoadLibraryA address (same across all processes) to start execution at it LPTHREAD_START_ROUTINE loadLibraryAddr = (LPTHREAD_START_ROUTINE)GetProcAddress(hModuleKernel32, "LoadLibraryA");

-	// Create a thread that runs in the virtual address space of another process. printf("[+]Creating remote thread in target Process.\n");
+	// Starting a remote execution thread at LoadLibraryA and passing the dll path as an argument. printf("[+]Creating remote thread in target Process.\n");
 	DWORD lpThreadId;
 	HANDLE hThread = CreateRemoteThread(
 		hProcess,				// A handle to the process in which the thread is to be created. nullptr,				// A pointer to a SECURITY_ATTRIBUTES structure.
-		0,						// The initial size of the stack, in bytes. addrLoadLibrary,		// A pointer to the application-defined function of type LPTHREAD_START_ROUTINE to be executed by the thread and represents the starting address of the thread in the remote process. pDllFilenameAllocAddr,	// A pointer to a variable to be passed to the thread function.
+		0,						// The initial size of the stack, in bytes. loadLibraryAddr,		// A pointer to the application-defined function of type LPTHREAD_START_ROUTINE to be executed by the thread and represents the starting address of the thread in the remote process. pDllFilenameAllocAddr,	// A pointer to a variable to be passed to the thread function.
 		0,						// The flags that control the creation of the thread.
 		&lpThreadId				// A pointer to a variable that receives the thread identifier.